saifulhoque26/learningPyGame/README.md

 Basically it is to get started with learning about pygame.

-It starts with a background screen, and there are some birds.
+It starts with a background screen, which is a field.

+In the field, there are some birds.

-When you click on the birds, they disappear and you get points.
+When you click on the birds, birds disappear with a sound and you get points.

 Thanks.